Revolution Max

 The Revolution Max is a V-twin motorcycle engine from Harley-Davidson.
-It features double overhead camshafts and liquid-cooling.
+It features double overhead camshafts and liquid cooling.
 It debuted in the Pan America adventure bike in February 2021.
 Harley-Davidson has announced this engine will eventually come in sizes ranging from 500cc to 1250cc.
 A variant of the Revolution Max called the 1250T saw use in the Sportster S, the first motorcycle under the Sportster nameplate to receive a new engine since 1986.

 A 975cc version of the engine was announced for an upcoming streetfighter motorcycle called the Bronx, but that bike has been put on hold and may be cancelled.
-But was eventually introduced in the Nightster in 2022.
+However, the engine was eventually introduced in the Nightster in 2022.